HMM Algeciras: Largest engine powers world’s largest containership

 Step One of our carefully planned timetable for lifting restrictions was enacted on 13 May in England.
 As the level of infection in the UK continues to reduce, it is important we manage the risk of importing cases from abroad.
 To that end,

 we announced work on a series of measures that would be introduced at the UK border, including a requirement for international arrivals (with some notable exemptions) to self-isolate for fourteen days upon arrival.
-Continue reading “Inspectors and surveyors of ships exempt from new UK government’s border entry rules”
+Continue reading “Inspectors of ships exempt from UK government’s entry rules”

 IIMS UAE Branch online COVID-19 seminar attracts 400 plus delegates